-For the years ended December 31, 2019, 2020 and 2021, the company granted stock options, RSUs and restricted stock (collectively "restricted stock") under the Incentive Plans.
+For the years ended December 31, 2020, 2021 and 2022, the company granted stock options, RSU's (including performance-based RSUs) and restricted stock (collectively "restricted stock") under the Incentive Plans.
 The company issues new shares of its common stock to satisfy vesting of restricted stock and exercise of stock options under the Incentive Plans.
 All awards deduct one share from the Incentive Plans shares available for issuance for each share granted.
 The 2017 Incentive Plan began with 12.2 million shares authorized for grant and contained an evergreen feature whereby shares available increased each grant date based on the quantity of certain types of awards granted.
 Upon the approval of the 2020 Incentive Plan, the 2017 Incentive Plan was terminated, except as it relates to outstanding awards.

-The maximum number of shares of our common stock available for issuance under the 2020 Incentive Plan is 25.0 million shares.
+The maximum number of shares of our common stock available for issuance under the 2020 Incentive Plan was originally 25.0 million shares.
+On April 21, 2022, the board of directors approved a proposed amendment to the 2020 Incentive Plan to increase the maximum number of shares from 25.0 million shares to 50.0 million shares, subject to stockholder approval.
+The proposed amendment was subsequently approved by our stockholders as part of the 2022 Annual Meeting of Stockholders held on June 10, 2022.
 To the extent awards granted under the 2020 Incentive Plan terminate, expire or lapse, shares subject to such awards generally will again be available for future grant.

-As of December 31, 2021, the total number of shares outstanding and the total number of shares available for future grants under the Incentive Plans was 18.9 million and 15.7 million, respectively.
+As of December 31, 2022, the total number of shares outstanding and the total number of shares available for future grants under the Incentive Plans was 23.0 million and 31.2 million, respectively.

-The composition of the equity awards outstanding as of December 31, 2020 and 2021 was as follows:
+The composition of the equity awards outstanding as of December 31, 2021 and 2022 was as follows:

-(In millions) December 31, 2020 December 31, 2021
+(In millions) December 31, 2021 December 31, 2022

-Restricted stock 2.7 7.9
+Restricted stock 7.9 13.7

-Stock options 18.6 11.0
+Stock options 11.0 9.3

-Total outstanding awards 21.3 18.9
+Total outstanding awards 18.9 23.0